Division of Organic Chemistry Frequently Asked Questions

 How and why would I want to Login to the DOC Website?

 To login to the Organic Division’s website, select “Members Only: Member Login” in the website’s navigation bar on any page of the site.
 Type in your ACS username and password (note in some web browsers, cutting and pasting username/password info can cause problems with login).
 Alternatively, any members only resource will take you directly to the login page.
 We use the same login information as the ACS website (Click “Log In” on the tab at the top right).
 In fact when you login (or nightly), we pull in your most up to date contact information.
 Thus, you do not need to remember a new password and you never need to contact the division with a new/updated address.
-If you forgot your username/password, you can retrieve it by clicking here.
+If you forgot your username/password, you can retrieve it using ACS password reset.

 Login to the Division website gives members access to a members exclusive area that includes a database of members who have elected to share their profiles publicly, access to videos from various NOS, videos of the virtual symposia, and the ability to apply for certain programs and/or make nominations for certain awards.